Shenandoah Undergraduate Mathematics and Statistics (SUMS) Conference at James Madison University

 Anyone who has done original research in mathematics or statistics while an undergraduate is invited to contribute a 15 minute talk about his or her work.
 Undergraduate and high school students are invited to present research or expository posters on any mathematical topic.

-Support for SUMS is provided by National Science Foundation grant DMS-0846477 through the Mathematical Association of America (MAA) Regional Undergraduate Mathematics Conferences program, www.maa.org/RUMC.
-Additional support is provided by the College of Science and Mathematics at James Madison University, the College of Integrated Science and Engineering at JMU, JMU's General Education Program, the Department of Mathematics and Statistics at JMU, the Office of the Special Assistant to the President for Diversity at JMU, Pi Mu Epsilon, the Math Club at JMU, and James Madison University.
+Support for past SUMS provided by the College of Science and Mathematics at James Madison University, the College of Integrated Science and Engineering at JMU, the Center for STEM Education and Outreach at JMU, JMU's General Education Program, the Department of Mathematics and Statistics at JMU, the Office of the Special Assistant to the President for Diversity at JMU, Pi Mu Epsilon, the Mathematics and Statistics Club, and James Madison University.

-Mathematics publishing houses Oxford University Press, the American Mathematical Society, Pearson/Prentice Hall, and Cengage Learning also support the conference, as does puzzle maker Nikoli, and mathematics courseware developer Hawkes Learning.
+Mathematics publishing houses Macmillan, Oxford University Press, the American Mathematical Society, Pearson/Prentice Hall, and Cengage Learning also support the conference, as does puzzle maker Nikoli.